-The main aim of the Australian Football Skool is not only to develop quality footballers but more importantly quality people with values and morals that will be used in their future lives and careers, whatever they maybe.
+The main aim of the Australian Football Skool is not only to help develop quality footballers but more importantly quality people with values and morals that will be used in their future lives and careers, whatever that may be.

 In order to achieve this goal, we need to maintain the ideal environment so the young boys and girls learn valuable lessons for life.